kylehovey/firewatch-obsidian/firewatches/Black Mtn.md

 ---
-location: [40.11472222222223, -120.32138888888889]
+location: [35.3925, -120.35194444444444]
-tag: firewatch-rental
+tags: [destroyed]
 ---

+# Overview

-Black Mtn sits at 7077', is located in [[Plumas County]] and was constructed in 1977.
-It is located in the Plumas national forest.
-It can be found on the Ferris Creek USGS topo map.
-It is [a rental](http://www.recreation.gov/camping/Black_Mountain_Lookout/r/campgroundDetails.do?contractCode=NRSO&parkId=72306&topTabIndex=Search).
+Black Mtn (LO site) sits at 3622', is located in [[San Luis Obispo County]] and was constructed in 1966.
+It is located in the Los Padres national forest.
+It can be found on the Camatta Ranch USGS topo map.